appsody/website/content/docs/installing/installing-appsody.md

  - Ubuntu
  - Red Hat Enterprise Linux (RHEL)
  - Windows&reg; - Windows 10 Professional and Windows 10 Enterprise editions only

- To find out more details about the operating system versions that Appsody tests against, refer to [Testing]().

 ## Requirements